 Close the Northwest ICE Processing Center in Tacoma by revoking its business license due to the number of severe health, safety, and human rights violations that have occurred under the ownership of the for-profit GEO Group.
 The blatant profiteering of GEO Group has caused poor living conditions, gross human rights violations, and numerous incidents of hunger strikes, suicides, and deaths.

 Expand the Washington Immigrant Relief Fund to $60 million to ensure that undocumented students and DACA recipients receive financial support during COVID-19.

+Support the budget proviso that would provide COVID-19 relief to undocumented students that have filed for the WASFA.

 Meeting Basic Needs

 The ASWWU appreciates the investment into higher education through HB 2158, however in order for this investment to create successful outcomes we believe it is crucial to support students as individuals.
 Students face unprecedented difficulty to meet their basic needs on a day to day basis due to the COVID-19 pandemic.
 Western has seen a drastic increase in the use of programs and resources that help students secure food and clothing like Western Hub of Living Essentials, grocery assistance programs, and WWU Career Closet.
 Additionally, housing insecurity is a persistent issue for students at Western and across the state.
+Not only does every human being have the right to have their basic needs met, but it is important to recognize that in doing so, Washington can better ensure the success of students throughout their time in college and beyond.

 The ASWWU strongly advocates to:

-Make a permanent program to provide housing assistance to foster care and houseless students.
+Make SB 5800 a permanent program to provide housing assistance to foster care and houseless students.

-Extending the eviction moratorium through March 31st, 2021.

-Allocate funding to create a housing fee assistance pilot program at each Washington State university that would provide funds for students that are unable to pay these fees up front.
+Create a housing fee assistance pilot program at each Washington State university, similar to the College Housing Assistance Program in Tacoma, that would provide funds for students that are unable to pay these fees up front.

-Allocate funding to assist with ASWWU’s WHOLE pantry, meal pop-up programs, and clothing assistance programs that are vital in helping students meet their basic needs.
+Create a grant program that can be accessed by all Washington State universities to disperse funding to assist with meal pop-up and clothing assistance programs that are vital in helping students meet their basic needs.

-Create a state-wide survey, similar to the HOPE or WELS survey, on student basic needs.
+Create a state-wide survey, similar to the HOPE and WELs survey, on student basic needs.

-Expand SNAP benefits to ensure student employees that work 19 hours a week can qualify.
+Expand HB 1893 to include state universities.

+Support SB 5012 or HB 1035 to provide a local government option for the funding of essential affordable housing programs.

+Support SB 5027 to mandate closed captioning on televisions in public places.

 Dedicated Revenue

 The ASWWU recommends implementing progressive, reasonable sources of revenue.
 Decreasing tuition in fully funding financial aid are critical to the success of college and university students.
 The chronic lack of funding for higher education disproportionately affects marginalized communities including black and indigenous people of color, first generation students, and nontraditional students.
 These measures will propel Washington State towards equity in both tax policy and higher education.